jenkinsci/pull-request-monitoring-plugin/README.md

 }
 ```

+#### Multiple Instances Of One View

-The factory can also deliver several views of a class, but please be careful with the unique id of each view.
+The factory can also deliver several views of a class.

 > **Unique View ID**:
 > Usually the class name is used for the ID if only one view is delivered.
-If several views of the same class are created in the factory, it must be ensured that the ID is always unique!
+If several views of the same
+> class are created in the factory, it must be ensured that the ID is always unique!
+Therefore you have to override the
+> default implementation of `String getId()`.

 Here is an example of a factory that delivers two instances of a class: